3 Q’s To Answer Before You Send In An (Other) Resume

 3) Have you researched who to send it to?
 (Hint, it doesn’t go into the black hole)

-Step one is you need to find the hiring manager on Linkedin.
+Step 1: is you need to find the hiring manager on Linkedin.
 IF you know the hiring manager’s last name you can try to email the hiring manager directly.

 You can try one of these: